rrra/www/content/radios/_index.md

 Grandin, ND | 146.760 MHz - | 123 Hz
 Wheatland, ND | 147.255 MHz + | 123 Hz

-## 10M Beacon

-The W0ILO 10 meter propagation beacon, previously operating on 28286.5 KHz, was deactivated on April 7, 2018.

 ### Red River Valley Repeater List

 A list of [repeaters in the Red River Valley]({{< relref "radios/red-river-valley-repeaters.md" >}}) which are accessible from the Fargo/Moorhead area.